2024–25 Brøndby IF season

-The 2024–25 Brøndby IF season was Brøndbyernes Idrætsforening's 44th consecutive season in the top division of Danish football, their 35th consecutive season in the Danish Superliga, and their 59th overall as an football club.
+The 2024–25 Brøndby IF season was Brøndbyernes Idrætsforening's 44th consecutive season in the top division of Danish football, their 35th consecutive season in the Danish Superliga, and their 59th overall as a football club.
 In addition to competing in the Superliga, Brøndby participated in the Danish Cup.

 Head coach Jesper Sørensen began the season in charge for the third consecutive year but was dismissed in December 2024 due to disappointing results.
 Assistant coach Frederik Birk took over on an interim basis, and on 8 January 2025, the club confirmed his permanent appointment as head coach.

 The season covered the period from 1 July 2024 to 30 June 2025.
 Brøndby concluded the league campaign in third place, earning qualification to the second round second qualifying round of the 2025–26 UEFA Europa Conference League.
 Their run in the Danish Cup ended at the semi-final stage, marking another season without domestic silverware.